marco-the-sane/sqlprofile/README.md

 # sqlprofile
-Profile one or more Vertica tables for optimal data types, using SQL generating SQL Profile Vertica tables using SQL generating SQL
+Profile one or more Vertica tables for optimal data types, using SQL generating SQL.

 Contact: marco.gessner@microfocus.com

 The package consists of three scripts: